Facing Drunk Driving Charges in Texas?

-- Is this going to effect my current or future employment?
+- Is this going to affect my current or future employment?

 - How much will my insurance increase?

-- The answers to these questions depend on how you are charged and the outcome of your case.
+The answers to these questions depend on how you are charged, and on the outcome of your case.
 It is important to seek legal advice to get the best result based on your circumstances.
-If this is not your first DUI/DWI offense, don’t wait to contact a lawyer because you stand to lose much more than a first-time offender.
+If this is not your first DUI/DWI offense, don’t wait to contact a DWI attorney in Abilene, TX, because you stand to lose much more than a first-time offender.

 What Happens After Receiving a DWI?

-- You only have 15 days from your DUI arrest to keep your driver’s license from being suspended.
+- You only have 15 days from your DWI arrest to keep your driver’s license from being suspended.

 - You are NOT automatically guilty because you took a breath or blood test.